 A few years ago we went house-hunting in Austin, Texas.
 One house was so popular during the first showing, that there were six back-to-back appointments.
 We waited in the driveway while another couple toured it.
 Once they left, we could quickly go through it while another prospective buyer waited on the front walkway.

 This house was awful.
-Every single surface was ugly, out-dated, and circa 1973.
-There was a giant hole in dirt by the front porch, likely dug by an animal.
+Every single surface was ugly, outdated, and circa 1973.
+There was a giant hole in the dirt by the front porch, likely dug by an animal.
 But you know what?
 I loved it.
-I wanted to bring it back to a vibrant family home, taking it back from the rogue porch-dwelling raccoons — or was it dirt-digging armadillos?
-We may never know.
+I wanted to bring it back to a vibrant family home, taking it back from the rogue porch-dwelling raccoons.
+(Or was it dirt-digging armadillos?
+We may never know.)

 Let’s look at your code base and your doc base as a great house with a good layout and foundational “bones.”
 You still need that “punch list” to hand to your contractor.
 When you move towards more docs like code techniques, make sure you treat your doc base like a code base, and track defects.
 Get that “punch list” done.